 You can’t reverse eye damage done by glaucoma, but minimally invasive glaucoma surgery (MIGS) stops it from getting worse.
-At North Shore Glaucoma Center & Eye Physicians in Libertyville and Skokie, Illinois, the board-certified eye doctors use MIGS to prevent further eye damage in patients with glaucoma.
+At North Shore Glaucoma Center & Eye Physicians in Libertyville, Illinois, the board-certified eye doctors use MIGS to prevent further eye damage in patients with glaucoma.
 Call North Shore Glaucoma Center & Eye Physicians today or request an appointment online to see if MIGS is the best treatment for your glaucoma.

 MIGS is a term for minimally invasive procedures that offer an alternative to traditional glaucoma surgery.
 MIGS procedures require the tiniest of incisions in the eye and use microscopic instruments.
 MIGS operations include:

 During Trabectome, your surgeon removes the trabecular meshwork from your eye.
 This meshwork is made of fibers that develop when you have glaucoma.
 It blocks the eye’s natural drainage system.

 Stents are microscopic tubes your surgeon implants into your eye.
 Fluid drains from the eye to the conjunctiva (the eye’s outer membrane).
 North Shore Glaucoma Center & Eye Physicians use state-of-the-art devices like the XEN® gel stent.

 OMNI combines two procedures, trabeculectomy and canaloplasty.
 With a trabeculectomy, your surgeon makes a new channel for fluid drainage at the top of your eye.